nkinnan/esphome-pace-bms/README.md

 -
 As far as I know, many/most.
 Any not listed should simply require a small tweak to the configuration.

-However I'd like to keep a full list here if only for search engine discoverability, so if you find that it does work with your battery pack, please contact me with the configuration tweaks required, the make/model of battery pack (and a link to the exact model on the manufacturer's website if possible), and what it reports for the hardware version.
+However, I'd like to keep a full list here if only for search engine discoverability, so if you find that it does work with your battery pack, please contact me with the configuration tweaks required, the make/model of battery pack (and a link to the exact model on the manufacturer's website if possible), and what it reports for the hardware version.

 For help figuring out how to do those configuration tweaks to get your battery pack working, see [here](FIXME)